there are really only 2 things i've ever wanted to learn when it comes to sewing

 i started with a very short but insightful YouTube video. i then promised myself not to think about it & just GO. i'd already decided how much to take them up by simply putting them on & trying them out with 2 different heel height shoes yesterday (sorry no pic of that cuz it was super exciting). i folded the fabric under & pinned it a number of times until i got it just right. as she mentioned in the video, i then took the iron & ironed on this new/future hem line.

-i took the plunge when i got out my seam ripper & broke the seal seam on this project (sorry for the blown out photo).
+i took the plunge when i got out my seam ripper & broke the

 you can tell they used some sort of ribbon trim for the hem underneath. lovely but no one will see this so i wasn't too crushed to get rid of it. it made sense a little later however.